 You can measure the effect of an attached flash unit (with PC connected flash units and SCA3902 compatible flash units set to M mode), where the camera acts much as a flash meter would.
-By choosing 'Flash measure', a trial exposure is made with the auxiliary shutter still in place which therefore prevents film frames from being used.
 The aperture setting can be adjusted and more trial exposures made until the information on the grip LCD is satisfactory.